 Call and tell me about the struggle you are dealing with.

 Drugs, alcohol, self-harm, and profound laziness or incompetence often take root in teenagers when left unaddressed.
-Problems continue to escalate, things go wrong, and desperation begins to set in for parents.
-Before long, heated arguments with your partner about parenting become frequent.
-You may become the subject of pity and gossip among friends and neighbors, and the feeling of an impending breakdown over your teenager looms ever closer.
+These problems escalate quickly, and things start to spiral.
+Before long, heated arguments with your partner about parenting become a daily occurrence.
+You may even become the subject of pity and gossip among friends and neighbors, and an overwhelming sense of desperation begins to settle in.

 Does laying it out on the line for your teen feel like a good fit for your house?

-I often hear this in my career, both in real life and occasionally on television:
+I hear this often in my career—both in real life and occasionally on TV:

 “My other teens turned out fine and don’t have problems—just this one does, so it can’t be me.”

-This mindset often leads parents to step back, become less curious about solutions, and simply push forward, hoping the teenager will eventually figure things out.
+This mindset is a dangerous trap.
+It leads parents to step back, ignore the need for change, and simply hope their teenager will figure it out on their own.
 I hope this doesn’t describe you.
-If it does, please keep reading.
+If it does, keep reading.

 In my mid-twenties, I owned a Grand Marquis.
-This car was invincible—nearly identical to the one in the photo above.
-In -40°C weather, it always started, even without being plugged in.
-I never changed the oil; I just added more when needed.
-I never replaced the brakes, changed the fluids, or did any other maintenance.
-Despite all this neglect, the car ran for over 70,000 kilometers, and I bought it with a few hundred thousand kilometers already on it.
+This car was practically invincible—almost identical to the one in the photo above.
+Even in -40°C weather, it always started, no problem—without being plugged in.
+I never changed the oil.
+I just topped it off when needed.
+I never replaced the brakes, changed the fluids, or did any maintenance.
+Yet, it ran for over 70,000 kilometers, and I bought it with hundreds of thousands already on it.
 I thought I was a competent car owner because nothing ever went wrong.

 Can you imagine owning a car like that?
 Wouldn’t it feel effortless?

-Now imagine selling that car and buying a new one—a shiny Cadillac.
-Surely, it should work even better than the old Grand Marquis, right?
-But then problems start to arise.
-The new car overheats going uphill.
+But then imagine you sell that car and buy a shiny new Cadillac.
+You expect it to be even better.
+But soon, problems begin to pop up.
+The car overheats on hills.
 Sometimes it won’t start.
-Occasionally, you feel a loss of power at the gas pedal.
-One day, while trying to push through another overheating episode to get up a hill, it happens: you’re stranded on the side of the road with smoke billowing from under the hood.
+Occasionally, there’s a loss of power when you push the gas pedal.
+One day, it overheats again, and this time, it’s worse.
+You’re stranded on the side of the road with smoke pouring from under the hood.

-Would you stand there, angry, yelling at the car that your last one didn’t behave this way?
-Would you stomp your feet, pound on the steering wheel, and expect the car to fix itself simply because it’s “not your fault” since your other car never overheated?
+Would you stand there, angry, yelling at the car, complaining about your last one never breaking down?
+Would you stomp your feet and expect it to fix itself just because it’s not your fault?

 Of course not.
-That would make you look foolish—and you’d still be stranded on the side of the road.
+That would be foolish—and you’d still be stuck on the side of the road.

-Here’s the reality: it doesn’t matter what your other cars did.
-You might not even be responsible for how long they lasted.
-It also doesn’t matter whether this car’s breakdown is your fault or not.
+Here’s the reality: It doesn’t matter how your other cars ran.
+It doesn’t matter if you’re responsible for this breakdown.
 What matters is how you respond to the situation.

-You would call a tow truck.
-You’d take the car to a mechanic, learn what went wrong, and figure out why it’s malfunctioning.
-You might even have to adjust your driving habits to accommodate this particular car’s vulnerabilities.
+You’d call a tow truck.
+You’d take the car to a mechanic.
+You’d learn what went wrong and figure out why it’s malfunctioning.
+You’d probably even adjust your driving habits to accommodate this car’s quirks.

-The same principle applies to a teenager who’s struggling.
+This is the same principle when it comes to a teenager who’s struggling.
 If you want to see change in your teenager, you need to do something different.
 You need to learn something new.
 You need to get educated.
 The problem isn’t your teenager—it’s how you choose to respond to them.

-"Just because your other teenagers turned out okay does not mean you know why or how they worked out so well.
-The teen you have a this moment is underperforming, and you are the only one who can respond."
+“Just because your other teens turned out fine doesn’t mean you understand why or how they worked out so well.
+The teen you have now is underperforming, and you are the only one who can respond.”

 No matter how irrational or difficult your teenager might be—whether they’re battling mental illness, struggling with substance abuse, or surrounded by dysfunctional behavior—you are still the person standing on the side of the road with a broken-down teenager and smoke rising from under the hood.

-I highly recommend reaching out to “teenager mechanics” and getting a lesson on how to handle your teen.
-You can learn a lot about teenagers, and even if a “teenager mechanic” can’t fix the problem for you directly, they can teach you how to address it yourself.
+I highly recommend reaching out to a “teenager mechanic” to get the support you need.
+You can learn a lot about teenagers, and even if a “mechanic” can’t fix the problem for you directly, they can teach you how to address it yourself.
 You can learn how to “drive” your sensitive teen more effectively, ensuring you don’t become the person who runs them into the ground.

 Dear Tom,